zipurman/oVIRT_Simple_Backup/README.md

     ```bash
     mkdir /mnt/backups

+    #vi /etc/fstab
-    #vi /etc/fstab and add the following line with your IP and PATH info
+    #add the following line with your IP and PATH info

     192.168.1.123:/path/to/folder/on/nfs /mnt/backups nfs rw,async,hard,intr,noexec 0 0
     ```
  - mount your backup folder<br>